-Keeping these five best practices (Monitor, Review, Update, Document, & Implement) in mind can help to maintain a positive score on any third-party auditor.
+Keeping these five best practices (Monitor, Review, Update, Document, & Implement) in mind can help to maintain compliance with any prequalification site.

-*Safety Services Company is an independently owned company, specializing in compliance with Third-Party Prequalification Providers such as ISNetworld®, PEC Premier®, PICS®, Complyworks® and Canqual®.
-Safety Services Company is in no way sponsored or affiliated with ISNetworld®, PEC Premier®, or PICS Auditing®.
-ISN®, ISNetworld®, RAVS® , SSQ®, PQF® are registered trademarks of ISN Software Corporation®, PEC Premier®, and PICS Auditing®.
+*Safety Services Company is an independently owned company, specializing in compliance with Third-Party Prequalification Providers such as ISNetworld®, PEC Premier®, Avetta®, Complyworks® and Canqual®.
+Safety Services Company is in no way sponsored or affiliated with ISNetworld®, PEC Premier®, or Avetta®.
+ISN®, ISNetworld®, RAVS® , SSQ®, PQF® are registered trademarks of ISN Software Corporation®, PEC Premier®, and Avetta®.

 The Healthy Environments and Consumer Safety Branch (HECSB) of Health Canada and the Occupational Safety and Health Administration (OSHA) are entering into an agreement to collaborate on the implementation of the Globally Harmonized System (GHS) of Chemical Classification.

 The GHS is a universal system of chemical hazard identification developed by the United Nations.
 The goal is to eventually have every country in the world adopt the system.